vincentbernat/dashkiosk/docs/chromecast.rst

 Setup
 -----

-To be able to handle Chromecast devies, you need to enable its support (see :ref:`options`).
+To be able to handle Chromecast devices, you need to enable its support (see :ref:`options`).
 You also need to ensure that mDNS is working correctly on your setup.